Assured shorthold tenancy agreement (AST): house

 Each of our AST agreements is edited for a particular type of property to save you extra work.
 This document has been customised for a furnished house.

-If you are letting a furnished or part furnished house, see Assured shorthold tenancy agreement (AST): furnished flat.
+If you are letting a furnished or part furnished flat, see this agreement for a furnished flat.

 If you live in the same property

-If you (the landlord) also live at the property (for example, you are renting a room in your own home), you should use a residential licence agreement such as our Lodger agreement and not an AST.
+If you (the landlord) also live at the property (for example, you are renting a room in your own home), you should let using a residential licence agreement and not an AST.
 A licence agreement gives the tenant far fewer rights and allows you to give less notice to the tenant to move out.
 You retain greater control.

-We also stock a full range of less commonly used tenancy agreements for situations where an AST is not appropriate.
-Search our site using the bar at the top of any page, or see our article on which tenancy agreement to choose.
+We also stock a full range of less commonly used agreements for situations where an AST is not appropriate.
+Search our site using the bar at the top of any page, or see our article on which to choose.

 This is a comprehensive template that also includes additional forms and letters.
 Some of the most important provisions in this AST agreement are:

 - Guarantor: essential if tenant is not in full employment.